View on GitHub

 This function only works when self and other are matching compounds (both arrays, dictionaries or strings).
 It returns a new compound of that kind, with the content of other appended to the content of self.

-containsKey(self: dictionary, key)
+containsKey(self: dictionary, key): bool

 This function returns true if self contains the given key, otherwise it returns false.